laughinghan/write.jayferd.us/content/posts/2012-02-13-shell-usabilaty-what-tcl-is-missing.md

 Type that a couple of times.
 See how much more natural that is?

---Jay

-P.S.
-In the language I'm designing (more on that soon), I've optimized the flow a bit more.
-The snippet above will probably look something like this:
+In the language I'm designing (more on that soon), I'm trying to optimize the flow even more.
+So far I'm thinking something like this:

 ```
 read .fh
   | split . \n
   | set lines .
 ```

+--Jay